donomii/fbox/README.markdown

 ## Stand alone FTP clients

-There are a large selection of FTP clients for every platform, and they should all work with fbox.
+There are a large selection of FTP clients for every platform, and they should all work with Vort.

 # Encryption

-Warning: fbox uses strong encryption.
+Warning: Vort uses strong encryption.
 If you lose your encryption key, you will never be able to access your files again.

-fbox uses symmetric key encryption, so in order to access your encrypted filesystem, you must remember the key you created, and type it in every time you open fbox.
+Vort uses symmetric key encryption, so in order to access your encrypted filesystem, you must remember the key you created, and type it in every time you open Vort.
 If you forget or lose your key, all your files are gone forever.
 They are never coming back.
 Using encryption is entirely at your own risk, and I am not responsible in any way for any data loss or leak due to using encryption.

 # Disclaimer